What are electronic cigarettes?

 · how many people stopped smoking for at least six months; and

-· how many people had any unwanted effects.
+· how many people had unwanted effects, reported on after at least one week of use.

 What we found

-We found 50 studies in 12,430 adults who smoked.
-The studies compared e‑cigarettes with:
+We found 78 studies which included 22,052 adults who smoked.
+The studies compared e-cigarettes with:

 · nicotine replacement therapy, such as patches or gum;